scottyballard/SeinorDesign/Readme.txt

 Prerequisites:
--Have a Tomcat7 server installed on the host machine -Have a mysql DB running on the same host at port 3306 with:
+-Have a Tomcat7 server installed on the host machine -add mysql java connector and gson jars to the libs folder on the tomcat server -Have a mysql DB running on the same host at port 3306 with:
    -a db user with the username alliance, password labor -a db schema with the title application_data